 Where required by Table 8.1.1, a bicycle lane shall be provided for each direction of travel on the roadway.
+On flush shoulder roadways, the paved shoulder described in Section 8.4.2 shall be marked as a bicycle lane in or within 1 mile of an urban area.
 Bicycle lanes shall be marked in accordance with Design Standards and the MUTCD.

 On curb and gutter roadways, a 4-foot minimum bicycle lane width measured from the lip of the gutter is required.
 This provides for a 5.5-foot width to the face of curb when FDOT Type F curb and gutter is used.
 The 1.5-foot gutter width should not be considered as part of the rideable surface area, but this width provides useable clearance to the curb face.
 A minimum width of 5 feet shall be provided when the bicycle lane is adjacent to on-street parking, a right-turn lane, guardrail or other barrier.
+Bicycle lanes shall be one-way facilities and carry bicycle traffic in the same direction as adjacent motor vehicle traffic.
+On one-way streets, bicycle lanes should generally be placed on the right side of the street.
+A bicycle lane on the left side of the street can be considered if it will substantially reduce the number of potential conflicts, such as those caused by frequent bus traffic, heavy right-turn movements, high-turnover parking lanes, or if there is a significant number of left-turning bicyclists.